2020 Summer Registration Information

 Total number of calendar days in the term

 If this percentage is more than 60 percent, no paybacks will be processed.
 If the result is 60 percent or less, then this percentage is used to determine how much of the aid that was disbursed (or could have been disbursed) is considered earned.
 The remainder must be returned to the Title IV program(s).
-Return of funds is processed as outlined below.
-(Please contact the Office of Financial Aid to confirm the 60 percent point for your individual situation, since periods of enrollment are variable in the summer.)

 The university must return the lesser of (1) the amount of SFA not earned or (2) the institutional costs (tuition, housing, etc.) that the student incurred multiplied by the percentage of SFA not earned.